Top Network Security Software & Tools for 2026: Complete Guide

 How can enterprises avoid security tool sprawl?

-Combat sprawl by conducting an audit of existing security solutions to identify redundancies, prioritizing platforms with broad capabilities over single-purpose tools, enforcing procurement governance so teams can't buy tools ad hoc, and using SaaS management platforms to track security software licenses, usage, and costs centrally.
+Combat sprawl by auditing existing security solutions to identify redundancies, prioritizing platforms with broad capabilities over single-purpose tools, enforcing procurement governance so teams can't buy tools ad hoc, and using SaaS management platforms to track security software licenses, usage, and costs centrally.

 What is the difference between network security software and endpoint security?